-Gerry "Mr. Collector Car" Martel, BS, is an auto historian certified appraiser, retired music man, and nightclub entertainer.
-He is also a lifelong automotive enthusiast and collector who lives life in the fast lane.
+Gerry "Mr. Collector Car" Martel BS, is a certified auto appraiser also a retired music man, and nightclub entertainer.
+He is a lifelong automotive enthusiast and collector who lives life in the fast lane.
 Over the course of his career, he has owned more than 100 automobiles, ranging from Auburns to Rolls Royces.
 The jewel of his collection is a 1958 Bentley Continental Flying Spur once owned by Alfred Hitchcock.
 Gerry appraised his first car in 1976 and soon gained a reputation as a knowledgeable and meticulous professional.
 He is now one of the most experienced certified appraisers in the business.

 Gerry always stays up-to-date with the ever-changing collector and exotic car markets.
 His library contains more than 1,500 books on all subjects of automotive lore, past and present, but he perfected his skills by selling, restoring, and enjoying the great cars of the world.